How to get SQL Query Stats in Teradata

 TB1.SessionID=12345;

 The columns can be adjusted according to your needs.
-However, the ones highlighted are crucial in determining Query Performance in Teradata.
+However, the ones listed above are crucial in determining query performance in Teradata.
 If the AMPCPUTIME is high, it is necessary to fine-tune your query for optimal performance.

-Consider these three factors when executing the aforementioned query:
+Consider these three factors when executing the query above:

 SQL query results may not be immediately visible due to a brief delay in transferring query information to DBQL tables.

-The aforementioned query may require a significant duration to produce results due to inadequate indexing in two tables.
+The query above may take a significant amount of time to produce results due to inadequate indexing on both tables.
 Upon inspecting both tables’ primary index columns, we note that the ProcID and CollectTimeStamp are identical.
 However, the CollectTimeStamp value may differ for the same query in either table, making joining by the second column unwise.
-Consequently, leveraging the primary index is unviable, resulting in an extended query time.
+Consequently, leveraging the primary index is not possible, resulting in an extended query time.

 To obtain the SessionID, execute the SEL SESSION command within the session where you execute your queries.